T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models

 \IEEEpubidadjcol

-For semantic vulnerability, prior attack methods on T2I models typically leverage image-text similarity to measure semantic deviation in generated images~\cite{zhuang2023pilot}.
-However, the spatiotemporal nature of video introduces more intricate features, such as motion speed and trajectory.
-Therefore, we introduce a \textbf{Semantic Attack Objective} to quantify the alignment between a generated video and its corresponding prompt by leveraging video-text similarity.
-For temporal vulnerability, video generation heavily relies on temporal cues to maintain the naturalness and coherence of motions.
-To exploit this property, we introduce a \textbf{Temporal Attack Objective} that leverages motion estimation techniques, such as optical flow, to evaluate motion vectors across neighboring frames.
-An effective temporal attack aims to induce unnatural or stagnant motion, thereby degrading the quality and realism of the generated video.
+Our attack objectives are grounded in semantic alignment and temporal dynamics, the two principal evaluation dimensions of video generation~\cite{huang2024vbench}.
+For the semantic dimension, prior attacks on T2I models typically employ image-text similarity to measure the semantic deviation of generated images~\cite{zhuang2023pilot}.
+However, videos convey richer spatiotemporal semantics, such as motion speed and trajectory, that frame-level measures cannot capture.
+Therefore, we introduce a \textbf{Semantic Attack Objective} that quantifies the alignment between a generated video and its corresponding prompt via video-text similarity.
+For the temporal dimension, video generation relies heavily on temporal cues to maintain natural and coherent motion.
+We thus introduce a \textbf{Temporal Attack Objective} that leverages motion estimation techniques, \ie, optical flow, to characterize motion vectors across neighboring frames.
+An effective temporal attack suppresses the motion dynamics specified by the prompt, with a completely static video as the extreme case~\cite{wang2025freezevla,chowdhury2025vid}, thereby degrading the realism of the generated video.